 Close by, these bas-reliefs by Pierre Le Faguay summed up the sources and international extent of influence of powered flight:

 "The ‘spike’ of our pavilion, without a doubt, is the animated model showing the passage by ferryboat from Paris to London,"18 the exhibit commissioners announced proudly.
 This enormous and intricately detailed model showed the departure from the Gare du Nord in Paris (with much of the city, including Montmartre, rendered with almost photographic accuracy), the debarking from Dunkirk, the arrival at Dover, and the destination at Victoria Station in London.
 The model was more than a miniaturist's dream, however.
 It represented the fulfillment of a vision begun in 1855, when Queen Victoria visited the first French exposition universelle.
 The model showed Paris and London as sister cities, bound together by efficient and convenient means of transportation.
 The ancient, bitter rivalry between the two nations, healed in 1855, damaged in 1889 (when England refused to participate in an exposition that celebrated revolution) and again in 1898 (the year of the Fashoda crisis, when English troops humiliated the French on the banks of the Nile), was now declared extinct.
 The technology of transportation sealed the growing friendship between England and France.
-Now traveling from Paris to London was an easy adventure, efficient and inexpensive, to be enjoyed and profited from by all.
+Now traveling from Paris to London would be an easy adventure, efficient and inexpensive, to be enjoyed and profited from by all.